wangechi01-a/Financial-Inclusion-in-Africa/README.md

 Python: For data preprocessing, feature engineering, and building machine learning models.

-Machine Learning Models: Implementing algorithms to predict an individual likelihood of having or using a bank account.
+Machine Learning Models: Implementing algorithms in classification to predict an individual likelihood of having or using a bank account.

-Data Analysis: Utilizing tools like Pandas and NumPy for data manipulation and analysis(Visualization).
+Data Analysis: Utilizing tools like NumPy and Pandas for data manipulation and analysis(Visualization).